vphantom/vof/BINARY.md

 When an integer is considered signed, its least significant bit before encoding into the above indicates the sign.
 Encoding from typical 2's complement is `(i >> (int_size - 1)) XOR (i << 1)` and decoding is `(value >> 1) XOR -(value AND 1)`.
 This is identical to Protbuf's "ZigZag" encoding.

-### Struct
+### Record

-Structs are groups of values, each structured as a field selector byte followed by as many values as that byte specifies.
+Records are groups of values, each structured as a field selector byte followed by as many values as that byte specifies.
 Fields must thus not be duplicated and be encoded in ascending numeric order.
 A regular list of alternating field IDs and values should be used for sparse cases where there are gaps of 64+ between fields to be encoded.
 Field selector bytes are structured as:

 * **Most Significant Bit:** continuation indicator
   * `0` — this is the last group